 Optimist is a non-profit production company that creates films with impact.

 Since releasing Living on One Dollar, the team at Optimist have released two other feature documentaries, 15+ short films and series, and virtual reality films.
-In spring 2020, they're releasing two new films, Five Years North and The Undocumented Lawyer.
+In 2020, they released Five Years North and The Undocumented Lawyer.
 Join them at @Optimist across social media to see the films.